 The Apex Paddle Board Dolly is made from aluminum construction and has nice big tires wide, that can handle sand, grass, mulch and more.

-This dolly has a heavy duty bungee cord strap that ties your board to the cart, and the aluminum frame of the cart has foam bumper pads to protect your board from scratches.
+This dolly has a flat bungee cord strap that ties your board to the cart, and the aluminum frame of the cart has foam bumper pads to protect your board from scratches.
 This cart can also fold up for storage convenience.
+In fact when I need to transport my board hundreds of yards to a launch site I strap the folded up cart to the front of my board.
+Rather then carrying it all the way back to the car or truck I have found this a convenient way to save some precious time!

 Most of the reviews note that the Apex Paddle Board Dolly is easy to assemble and keeps the board secure and in place.
 The average review rating of this board is decent and one of the reasons I use this cart myself.